Work Package 3: Intergovernmental Return Frameworks

 Key Findings:

-- Return processes pose significant human rights risks, particularly due to externalization and informalization of EU migration law.
+- Returns remain high-risk due to the externalisation and informalization of EU migration control

-- Assisted Voluntary Return and Reintegration (AVRR) programs lack consistent human rights monitoring.
+- Assisted Voluntary Return and Reintegration (AVRR) programs lack consistent human rights monitoring across EU Member States

 Policy Recommendations:

-- Strengthen human rights monitoring in forced and voluntary return processes.
+- Reinforce independent human rights monitoring across both forced and voluntary return processes

-- Ensure forced-return monitors have full access to all stages of return operations.
+- Ensure monitors can observe and have full access to all stages of forced-return operations, and that monitoring systems are adequately resources

-- Develop EU-coordinated human rights monitoring for AVRR programs.
+- Establish EU-wide human rights monitoring for AVRR programs

-- Establish complaint mechanisms and independent oversight for return procedures.
+- Establish complaint mechanisms and independent oversight to address potential human rights abuses for all return procedures

 Work Package 8: Migration Outcomes